terrainthesky-hub/my_lambdata_terrainthesky35/README.md

-Datetimeextrator class can be imported and you can then use the datetimeconversion to extract the year, month, and day and spit out a dataframe called datetime_df.
+Datetimeextrator class can be imported and you can then use the datetimeconversion to extract the year, month, and day and spit out a dataframe in year, month, and day.

 Parameters: pandas datetime dataframe